 Sorrel hibiscus flower

-Sorrel plant is also known as roselle hibiscus in Central and West African nations and is called rosa de Jamaica in Mexico and other Spanish speaking Central American countries.
-Hibiscus sorrel tea is available throughout Africa, Europe, and the Americas.
+As mentioned above, sorrel plant is also known as roselle hibiscus in Central and West African nations and is called rosa de Jamaica in Mexico and other Spanish speaking Central American countries.
+Sorrel hibiscus flower tea is available throughout Africa, Europe, and the Americas.
 The red sorrel flower is seeped into hot water and then sweetened with honey for a delightful taste.
 The taste is coupled with the hibiscus tea benefits upon every sip.
 Sorrel tea bags are also sold in Caribbean supermarket online or local Jamaican grocery stores near you.
-During the Christmas and holiday season, sorrel hibiscus is mixed with spices and rum then made into a bright red concussion served over ice for an intoxicating sorrel wine treat.
+During the holiday seasons, bottled sorrel Christmas drink is mixed with spices and rum then made into a bright red concussion served over ice for an intoxicating sorrel wine treat.

-If you are concerned with your health and want to make diet adjustments to protect yourself, you don’t have to just swallow pills and nasty-tasting foods.
+If you are concerned with your health and want to make diet adjustments to protect yourself, you do not have to swallow pills and nasty-tasting foods.
 You can both extend and enjoy your life with delicious and healthy sweet snacks like Jamaican sorrel drink and taro.
-Check out the Islsnac online West Indian desserts and Jamaican snack crate today to explore a variety of Caribbean food selection.
-Order our great-tasting Jamaican food and natural beverages right to your door within 2-5 business days!
+Visit Islsnac's online West Indian desserts and Jamaican snack crate today to explore a variety of Caribbean food selection.
+Order our great-tasting Jamaican food and natural beverages delivered to your door within 2-5 business days!

-If you have read this far, knowing the benefits of sorrel is officially a thing of the past.
+If you have read thus far, knowing the benefits of sorrel is officially a thing of the past.
 Congratulations.
 Give yourself a pat on the back.
 We are happy to have satisfied your reading endeavor.
-Continue scrolling for the unveiling of how to make sorrel drink.
+Continue scrolling for the unveiling secret of how to make sorrel drink Jamaican style.
 The authentic Jamaica drink recipe!